luis-tm/reinforcement-learning/README.md

 ## Reinforcement learning
-Repository for the module Introduction to Reinforment Learning (Universität Zürich) The repository contains:
+Repository for the module Introduction to Reinforment Learning (Universität Zürich).
+Student: Luis Torrejón Machado

+The repository contains:
 1. Notebooks with the implementations for SARSA and Q-Learning algorithms.
 2. Obtained plots for both algorithms.